Canon R100 Kit Lens in Melbourne's Laneways, First Time Off Auto

 Do I need an expensive camera for the course?

 No. Janet did the entire course on a Canon R100 with the kit lens that comes in the box.
 The variable aperture on the kit lens actually makes it easier to understand what aperture does because you can watch it change as you zoom.
-Expensive gear is not the bottleneck.
-Understanding is.
+Any camera with manual controls works.

 Is the Canon R100 good enough to learn on?